 logoff SessionID

-Related resource: How to Install Telnet via CMD or PowerShell in Windows 11
+Useful resource: How to Install Telnet via CMD or PowerShell in Windows 11

-Here’s a simple step-by-step guide on how to create an .rdp file:
+Here’s how to make a .rdp file:

 mstsc C:\file.rdp